Geometric flow of planar domain-wall loops: Results: Theory vs numerical simulations

-The total area thus decreases monotonically but with a positive quadratic correction, showing that the average area per domain, \( \langle A\rangle/N_0 \), decays slower than that of a single domain, as expected from the general bound in Eq.~\eqref{eq:generldANdt}.
+The total area thus decreases monotonically but with a positive quadratic correction, showing that the average area per domain, \( \langle A\rangle/N_0 \), decays slower than that of a single domain .
 This behavior results from the time-dependent number of active domains, \( N(t) \), as given by Eq.~\eqref{eq:Neff}.
 All domains are certainly extinct at time \( t = \tau = A_{\max}/\alpha \), as seen from Eq.~\eqref{eq:areavstuniformdist}, since initially \( \langle A(0) \rangle/N_0 = (A_{\max} + A_{\min})/2 \).
-At variance with the average total area \( \langle A \rangle \), the average perimeter \( \langle P \rangle \) does not follow a universal function such as Eqs.~\eqref{eq:areavstuniformdist} or \eqref{eq:ddtareavstuniformdist}, due to its dependence on the non-universal initial shapes and curvatures of the domains.
+At variance with the average total area \( \langle A \rangle \), the average perimeter \( \langle P \rangle \) does not follow a universal function such as Eqs.~\eqref{eq:areavstuniformdist}, due to its dependence on the non-universal initial shapes and curvatures of the domains.

 To test the above predictions in the \( \phi^4 \) model, we exploit the independence of domains, assuming that loops do not interact at \( t=0 \) (i.e., their mutual distances are much larger than \( \delta \)).
 This implies that the ensemble average of a single domain's area with random initial area is \( \langle A_1 \rangle = \langle A \rangle/N_0 \), where \( A \) is the sum of the areas of the \( N_0 \) loops.
 Therefore, it is sufficient to perform many single-domain simulations with random initial conditions sampled from a prescribed distribution of initial areas.
 In Fig.~\ref{fig:VariosCirculos-H=0}, we show the numerical results for \( \langle A(t)/N_0 \rangle \) as a function of \( \alpha t \).
 At \( \alpha t = A_{\min} \), we observe a crossover from a linear regime to a second-order polynomial regime, in agreement with the prediction of Eq.~\eqref{eq:areavstuniformdist}.
 Numerical data from the \( \phi^4 \) model shows good agreement with the universal predictions derived for ideal interfaces.